pfeiferd/genestrip/README.md

                             'matchlr'.
 When a URL is given, the fastq file will not be downloaded but data streaming will be applied unless '-l' or '-ll' is given.
+ -i                         If several goals are given, it runs them
+                            without reusing intermediate results of object
+                            goals between the given goals.
+Isolation
+                            allows for freeing memory resources held by intermediate results but may also cause
+                            recomputation.
+The default is no isolation.
  -k <key>                   Key used as a prefix for naming result files
                             in conjuntion with '-f'.
  -l                         Download fastqs from URLs to '<base